Coaching and Mentoring Students

 November 14, 2017 - Saugatuck High School of Saugatuck, Michigan

-Pamela has a heart for working with students and expanding their creative vision.
-She donated supplies and helped our students create a sex-trafficking exhibit.
-With Pamela's input, the students learned how to continue the dialogue for those who are held in sexual bondage—through art.
-The project expanded students' social awareness and challenged them to find their own voice for the victims of human trafficking.
+With Pamela's input, the students learned how to continue the dialogue—through art—for those who are held in sexual bondage.
+The project challenged students to find their own voice for the victims of human trafficking.

 Saugatuck High School